JoaoBatistaSS1999/ChalinkHackaton---Backend/README.md

 - A day is 15min minutes
 - A month is 4 days ( for better visualization of the process )
 - Single Owner
+- All the employees get payed at the same day